abelmoricz/Deep-Dream-GUI-w-Image-Classification/README.md

 # Deep Dream GUI with image classification
+First, credit goes to Github user bapoczos and the Tensorflow team for providing the scripts for deepdream.py and classify.py

-My first public project.
-Criticism is very welcomed.
+This is my first public project; criticism is welcomed.
-The focus was usability and intuitiveness (see User_Guide.pdf for more details)
+The focus was usability and intuitiveness.

 Features:
 * Creates Native features; a quick visualization of how a layer and channel are going to distort an image